Summer of playGet involved

 Make sure you are aware of any covid restrictions around distancing at the time of your play street.
 Have a discussion with your neighbours about what you all feel comfortable with and send around the government guidance in advance to remind people.

 Where relevant (e.g. before Step 4 of easing lockdown in 2021), encourage people to stay spread out across the street and not congregate in large groups.

 You might have increased connection on your street since the lockdown – so use those WhatsApp or Facebook groups to get a discussion going!
 You could send them our short film here and see if there’s interest.
 To discuss further, you could suggest an online meeting (zoom is free for 40mins).
 But don’t forget that not everyone will be online, so leafletting and / or careful door knocking (stepping back to socially distance) is still important.
 Watch our 3min film for more general info and guidance on talking to your neighbours.

 Older or vulnerable people who are shielding in particular must be considered carefully, because of the increased anxieties around social activity at this time.
 Luckily because it is an organised session at a specific time, they can avoid it if that’s the most comfortable option for them.

 As always with a play street, only publicise the play street on your own street, no further, to keep the numbers down.
-Ask everyone to ensure they have the NHS Track and Trace app activated on their phones, or take a note of attendance.
+Ask everyone to ensure they have the NHS Track and Trace app activated on their phones, or take a brief note of attendance.

 This needs particular consideration in relation to Covid guidelines.
-Volunteers could be briefed online, or at a distance in the street.
+Volunteers could be briefed online or at a distance in the street.
 How can they deal with cars whilst keeping a safe distance from each other and from drivers?
-All this needs to be discussed and agreed in advance – masks may be a really good idea when stewards are needing to interact with others.
+All this needs to be discussed and agreed in advance – masks may be an idea when stewards are needing to interact with others.

 No shared equipment, everyone uses their own toilet, toys, mugs of tea etc. Have hand sanitiser available on the street so people can easily wash hands after touching cones and signs.